SundaeSwap-finance/toolkit-for-cardano/README.md

 * Transfer Funds
 * Calculate Fees

-`cardano-toolkit` is not intended as a replacement for a wallet, but rather a bridge to allow teams to make progress while wallets are still under development.
+`toolkit-for-cardano` is not intended as a replacement for a wallet, but rather a bridge to allow teams to make progress while wallets are still under development.

 ### Quick Start

 ## Running docker (interactive mode)

-Launch the `cardano-toolkit` server which exposes a graphql endpoint, `/graphql`
+Launch the `toolkit-for-cardano` server which exposes a graphql endpoint, `/graphql`

 ```
 export TREASURY_ADDR="..."              # address of treasury wallet e.g. addr